 - 1995 award winner – Alan C. Cairns

-- Nominee may be citizens of any country.
+- Nominees may be citizens of any country.

 - Posthumous or self-nominations are not accepted.